-Over-the-counter products such as Nature's Miracle Skunk Odor Remover, which is available at most specialty pet retailers, are a quick fix, but if you don't have that on hand, try the following:
+Over-the-counter products (such as Nature's Miracle Skunk Odor Remover) are a quick fix, but if you don't have that on hand, you can prep the solution below.

 Step 1: Keep Fido outside

-While you prepare the de-skunking solution, keep your dog outside after he's sprayed so he doesn't carry the smell into your house.
-Check his eyes; if they're irritated or red, immediately flush them with cool water.
+You'll probably want to keep your dog outside while you get it together so she doesn't carry the smell indoors.
+Check her eyes; if they're irritated or red, immediately flush them with cool water.

 Step 2: Mix the Ingredients